Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Needle Blight.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/forest
 - monster/size/medium
 - monster/type/plant
-statblock: inline
+aliases: ["Needle Blight"]
 ---
 # Needle Blight
 *Source: Monster Manual p.
-32, Curse of Strahd, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden*
+32, Curse of Strahd*

 In the shadows of a forest, needle blights might be taken at a distance for shuffling, hunched humanoids.
 Up close, these creatures reveal themselves as horrid plants whose conifer-like needles grow across their bodies in quivering clumps.
 A needle blight lashes out with these needles or launches them as an aerial assault that can punch through armor and flesh.